-I like to max out the Chase Freedom quarterly categories for 7,500 Ultimate Rewards points each quarter.
+I like to use as much as I can the Chase Freedom quarterly categories for 7,500 Ultimate Rewards points each quarter.
 This earns me 30,000 Ultimate Rewards points a year.
 The Chase Freedom will only let me get cash back at one cent each so my 30,000 points would only be worth $300 if I used them that way.
 If I move them into my Chase Ink Bold account, I can then transfer them to 30,000 United airlines miles, among other options.
 That’s almost enough for a one way ticket from LA to New York and a round trip ticket from LA to Grand Cayman.
 Getting the tickets with United miles saved me $700!
 By transferring, I essentially doubled the value of my Ultimate Rewards points.

-Secondly, you may want to close one of your cards to avoid the annual fee, but want to keep the points in the flexible Ultimate Reward currency.
+Secondly, you may ultimately decide to close or downgrade a card if you feel it’s not worth the annual fee, but may want to keep the points in the flexible Ultimate Reward currency.
 Transferring them to an airline or hotel partner would lock them in with that partner and make them less liquid.
 Keeping them as Ultimate Rewards points means you can decide later how you actually want to use them.
 When I closed my Chase Sapphire Preferred account, I transferred all my points to the Chase Ink Bold.

 In my example, I am going to explain how to transfer Chase Freedom points to one of the other Chase cards.

 Warning about transferring points to/from accounts of others: You can transfer points to any Chase Freedom, Chase Sapphire, Chase Ink account you personally own with no problem.
 However, Chase specifically prohibits transferring points from to the Chase Sapphire accounts of another individual that is not your domestic partner.
 For Chase Ink Bold, you can only transfer points to the accounts of employees.
 Chase will close the accounts of those violating these rules without hesitation so this is something you’d definitely want to abide by.

 1. Log into your Chase Online account.